Thor (Ultimate Marvel): Ultimate Power

 As mentioned, Magneto uses Thor's hammer to create worldwide destruction after what happened to Scarlet Witch and Quicksilver.
 During these events, upon finding Valkyrie's lifeless body following a tidal wave, Thor enters Valhalla to reclaim her soul.
-He is then confronted by Hela, who forces Thor to battle Hela's army of fallen warriors to reach Valkyrie.
+He is then confronted by Hela, who forces Thor to battle her army of fallen warriors to reach Valkyrie.
 Captain America suddenly appears in Valhalla, implying that he has died.
 In Valhalla, Thor sacrifices himself to save Valkyrie and Captain America from Hela, and this allows them to go back to life.

+New Ultimates

-In New Ultimates #1 he is shown still imprisoned, demanding Hela returns him to Earth and to Valkyrie.
+In New Ultimates #1, Thor is shown still imprisoned, demanding Hela returns him to Earth and to Valkyrie.
 She tells him she will give him whatever his heart desires in exchange for a son.
-The next issue has a vision shown to Valkyrie by Amora where he is having sex with Hela as he had no other choice.
+The next issue has a vision shown to Valkyrie by Amora where Thor is having sex with Hela, to give her a son.
 Later, Hela tells him that another soul is still needed for him to leave, Thor says it will be hers but finds himself unable to kill her because she is already pregnant.
 At the end of the issue, he is resurrected at the price of the death of Valkyrie.
 Thor then goes into a rage searching for his brother and attacking the Ultimates in the process until he finally finds him and gets his hammer back with the Ultimates watching as he is still extremely angry.

 Thor remains in the Ultimates when they were employed by Carol Danvers and battles Nick Fury's black-ops team codenamed the Avengers.
 At this point, Thor is back in a relationship with Jane Foster and shared an apartment with her and began to talk like a "normal person" again when Tony Stark promised to donate money to charity if Thor gave up his Asgardian "faux-Shakespearean" speech-pattern.
 In the final battle during the revolution in North Korea organised by Gregory Stark, Thor and the Ultimates battle Gregory, whose superpowered suit made him too powerful to defeat until Iron Man disabled it with an electromagnetic pulse, giving Thor the opportunity to kill Gregory on the spot with a lightning bolt.

-Thor's return and rejoining into the Ultimates was confirmed in the pages of Ultimate Comics: Spider-Man, where he is seen as one of the Ultimates.
+Thor's return and rejoining into the Ultimates was confirmed in Ultimate Comics: Spider-Man, where he is seen as one of the Ultimates.
 Director Danvers asks his advice, and one of the Ultimates who will teach Spider-Man to be a hero.

+Ultimate Fallout

 During the "Ultimate Fallout" storyline, Thor is later shown attending Peter Parker's funeral, where he reflects that he has also seen Peter dining in Valhalla with the deceased X-Men and Ultimates members.